 The Guns of the South: Logline

 During the American Civil War, white-supremacist time travellers supply the Confederate Army with modern assault rifles.
-But progress and justice are not so easily stifled as the time travellers expect.
+But progress and justice are not as easily stifled as the time travellers expect.

 (For more on loglines, see The Killogator Logline Formula)